 Acorns provides a network of specialist palliative nursing care and support to babies, children and young people aged 0 – 18 years who have life limiting or life threatening conditions.

 Eligibility for children is based on the four categories of life limiting or life threatening conditions as established by Together for Short Lives[i]:

 Please do not use the phrase ‘terminally ill’.
 ‘Not expected to reach adulthood’ is preferred.

 A holistic service meets the needs of both the children and young people and their families, including the bereaved.
 This includes short break provision; emergency and end of life care; therapeutic and psychosocial support; sibling services; and family support.

-In the past year[ii], Acorns supported 704 children and 940 families across the organisation, including those who have been bereaved.
+In the past year[ii], Acorns supported 732 children and 945 families from across the West Midlands and Gloucestershire, including those who have been bereaved.

 In the past year[iii], Acorns has supported: